vgl-hub/rdeval/README.md

 ## Installation

-Either download one of the releases or `git clone https://github.com/vgl-hub/rdeval.git --recursive` and `make -j` in the `rdeval` folder.
+Either download one of the releases or follow the instructions in the [ReadTheDocs documentation](https://rdeval-documentation.readthedocs.io/en/latest/usage.html#installation).

 ## Usage